CWE-CAPEC/REST-API-wg/Quick Start.md

 ## Quick Start Instructions for CWE REST API Users

+The Common Weakness Enumeration is a list of SW and HW weaknesses that can lead to vulnerabilities and support cyber attacks.
+For a full description of CWE consult https://cwe.mitre.org/about/index.html.

+The CWE REST API provides access to CWE content by security SW and HW architects, EDA tool developers, verification engineers who are concerned about mitigating security risks in their products; and the databases themselves.

+As the CWE content changes only several times a year when a new release is available, we suggest using the API to populate a cache of the CWE content locally, which can be refreshed when there is a new release.

 The API is available without any need to register or use any credentials.

 The URL to access the API is: https://cwe-api.mitre.org/api/v1/cwe/